-To test VNET/P performance on more nodes, we ran the HPCC benchmark [15] suite on a 6 node cluster with 1 Gbps and 10 Gbps Ethernet.
-Each node was equipped with two quad-core 2.3 GHz 2376 AMD Opterons, 32 GB of RAM, an nVidia MCP55 Forthdeth 1 Gbps Ethernet NIC and a NetEffect NE020 10 Gbps Ethernet NIC.
-The nodes were connected via a Fujitsu XG2000 10Gb Ethernet Switch.
+To test VNET/P performance on more nodes, we ran the HPCC benchmark [19] suite on a 6 node cluster with 1 Gbps and 10 Gbps Ethernet.
+Each node was equipped with two quad-core 2.3 GHz 2376 AMD Opterons, 32 GB of RAM, an nVidia MCP55 Forthdeth 1 Gbps Ethernet NIC and a Net-Effect NE020 10 Gbps Ethernet NIC.
+The nodes were connected via a Fujitsu XG2000 10 Gb Ethernet Switch.
+Similar to our A range of our measurements are made using the cycle counter.
+We disabled DVFS control on the machine's BIOS, and in the host Linux kernel.
+We also used the cycle counter on these machines, and we applied the same techniques (deactivated DVFS, sanity-checking against an external clock for larger time spans) described in Sect.
+5.1 to ensure accurate timing.